mcassu/newsApp/README.md

 <h1 align="center"> News.org App </h1> <br>

-This is a News application powered by me that provides the list of headline about BR, US and MX.
+This is a News application powered by me that provides the list of headline about BR, US and AR.

 ## Getting Started